Danfoa/daniel_felipe_ordonez.com/content/authors/dordonez/_index.md

 ---
 I am a Ph.D. student of the European Laboratory for Learning and Intelligent Systems ([ELLIS](https://ellis.eu/)) doctoral program under the supervision of Dr. Claudio Semini ([DLS](https://dls.iit.it/)), Dr. Massimiliano Pontil ([CSML](https://ucl-ellis.github.io/)), and Dr. Carlos Mastalli ([RoMi](https://www.romilab.org/)).
 I received a Masters's degree in Artificial Intelligence from the Universitat Politècnica de Catalunya (UPC-Barcelona Tech) and a Bachelors's degree in Mechatronics Engineering from the Universidad Nacional De Colombia (UNAL).

-I am interested in exploiting continuous and discrete symmetries of robotic systems in machine learning applications for robotics, specially to legged locomotion control.
+I am interested in exploiting continuous and discrete symmetries of robotic systems in machine learning applications for robotics, specially for legged locomotion control.

+**Do not hesitate to contact me if you are interested in doing your Bachelor's/Master's thesis on symmetry exploitation methods for robot learning/control, or computational design.**

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=danfoa&hide=jupyter%20notebook&layout=compact&count_private=true)](https://github.com/Danfoa)